djeada/Stanford-Machine-Learning/slides/16_recommendation_systems.md

 #### Step 1: Define the Matrix Y

-Organize all user ratings into a matrix \( Y \), which represents the interactions between users and movies.
+Organize all user ratings into a matrix $Y$, which represents the interactions between users and movies.

 ```python
 import numpy as np